ToyoLandi/Basecamp/README.md

                 +=====================================================================================+
 ```

-# "root"
+# "Root"
-"logGuru_beta' is 'root' and is where the main functionality of the engine is defined.
-The Graphic User-Interface (Gui), Download, Upload, Parsing, and Cleanup classes, all core elements of are defined here.
+"logGuru_beta' is *Root* and is where the main functionality of the engine is defined.
+There are four "types" of classes within *Root* - Catagorized to maintain modularity and readability when viewing the source code.

 Gui(tK) - This is where the UI is built.
 The window, buttons, dropdown boxes, .etc are defined here.
 As well as what commands are called when elements are interacted with.
 Download(thread) - A threaded process that intelligently downloads SR data from the remote "support_case_server", to a local folder called "Case Data"(User-Defined).
 There is built-in logic to only download files or directories that have not already been fetched.
 A "Download thread" is created whenever an Engineer clicks download, or calls the "download" module via the CLI.
 A "Download thread" is always intialized with two string args, "sub_folder" and a "sr_number" in that order.